-key - Encryption key used to authenticate logon access for the client.
-Enclose any string containing blank spaces in double quotes.
+key - Encryption key used to authenticate the TACACS+ client with the server.
+Enclose any ASCII string (no blanks).
+Note this key will be transmitted in plain text.
 (Maximum length: 48 characters)

 port-number - TACACS+ server TCP port used for authentication messages.
 (Range: 1-65535)